On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Recourse policies

 \section{\mytitle{Recourse policies}}

-As mentioned in the beginning of Section~\ref{section:problem}, there are multiple different recourse functions that have been studied in the literature.
-A key difficulty in placing these functions within a common framework is that they are typically defined through sets of rules used to compute the recourse, as illustrated in Example~\ref{example:classic_recourse}.
+As mentioned in Sections~\ref{section:intro} and~\ref{section:problem}, there are multiple different recourse policies (and corresponding recourse functions) that have been studied in the literature.
+A key difficulty in placing these policies within a common framework is that they are typically defined through sets of rules used to compute the recourse, as illustrated in Example~\ref{example:classic_recourse}.
 In this section, we take a different view and cast \emph{recourse policies} and \emph{recourse actions} as feasible solutions of a MIP based on a network-flow formulation.

 Section~\ref{subsection:recourse_policies_definition} provides the formal definition of recourse policies under this framework.
 Section~\ref{subsection:convex_hull} then leverages polyhedra and network-flow theory to characterize the convex hull of the set of recourse policies.
-While these structural results do not seem directly connected with the solution of problem~$\vrpsd{\mc{X}, \mc{Q}}$, subsequent sections will use these results for that purpose.
+While these structural results do not seem directly connected with the solution of problem~$\vrpsd{\mc{X}, \mc{Q}}$, subsequent sections will make use of them for that purpose.
 In particular, Section~\ref{section:scenario_optimal} shows that, by adding an objective function to the MIP formulation studied here, we are able to derive valid inequalities for problem~$\vrpsd{\mc{X}, \mc{Q}}$.